 Skip to main content

-Reid Blackman, Ph.D., is the author of “Ethical Machines” (Harvard Business Review Press), creator and host of the podcast “Ethical Machines,” and Founder and CEO of Virtue, a digital ethical risk consultancy.
-He is also an advisor to the Canadian government on their federal AI regulations, was a founding member of EY’s AI Advisory Board, and a Senior Advisor to the Deloitte AI Institute.
-His work, which includes advising and speaking to organizations including AWS, US Bank, the FBI, NASA, and the World Economic Forum, has been profiled by The Wall Street Journal, the BBC, and Forbes.
+Reid Blackman, Ph.D., is the founder and CEO of Virtue, an AI ethical risk consultancy.
+He is also the author of “Ethical Machines” (HBR Press) and host of a podcast by the same name.
+In his role as CEO he leads the company’s efforts in designing Responsible AI programs and training for the likes of Amazon, Etsy, Kraft Heinz, Merck, US Bank, Nationwide, and more.
+He has also advised the Canadian government on their federal AI regulations, was a founding member of EY’s External AI Advisory Board, and was an external Senior Advisor to the Deloitte AI Institute.
+He is also a keynote speaker, having delivered presentations to dozens of professional associations and conferences, as well as to the FBI, NASA, the World Economic Forum, and the International Atomic Energy Agency.
+His work has been profiled by The Wall Street Journal, CNN, the BBC, Forbes, and Fox News.
 His written work appears in The Harvard Business Review and The New York Times.
 Prior to founding Virtue, Reid was a professor of philosophy at Colgate University and UNC-Chapel Hill.
-Learn more at reidblackman.com.

 The Personal Version